Social media and chronic Illness: the dangers of happiness online

 With the help of the photographers in my life, I was able to model with my PICC as a tool to increase visibility within the chronically ill community — particularly those who have an invisible illness, like me.

 I didn’t know it then, but these images would become more than just mere photos.
-In a society that tells us, we are less than, we are a burden, we must appear waifish and sickly in order to justify any aid we receive, the act of openly loving yourself and leading a joyous life is an act of open rebellion.
+In a society that tells us, we are less than, we are a burden, and we must appear waifish and sickly in order to justify any aid we receive, the act of openly loving yourself and leading a joyous life is an act of open rebellion.

 Especially now, when the government threatens to surveil our social media as a diagnostic for disability fraud, using our happy moments against us.
-Because not all disability and illnesses are obvious and even small indicators of such are not always apparent — even to trained eyes.
+Because not all disability and illnesses are obvious, and even small indicators of such are not always apparent — even to trained eyes.

 This is the time to use this dangerous proposition as a teachable moment — and as a spotlight.We can share our photos when we feel good (and when we don’t!) to add a clearer picture of what our lives look like.